 Don’t get me wrong- this immersive staging is no gimmick.
 So much of Sweeney Todd is about the psychology of the characters, and the situations that motivate their wicked deeds.
 Being up close in the performers allowed the audience to get immersed in their world, and totally engrossed in their motivations.
 It really added to the overall experience.

 I sat in the corner in the back of the balcony and it was a great seat- Row BB Seat 115.
 If you’re willing to buy the most expensive tickets you’ll be able to sit at a cafeteria-style table downstairs, a few inches away from the actors.
 I can see how it would be really fun to have sat there.
 The actors stand on the tables at one point.
 It really puts you in the middle of the playing space- the seats are right in the midst of the action.

 It will be hard to go wrong with any seat in this theater because it is so intimate.
 That is unless you feel strongly one way or the other about getting up close and personal to the actors.

-Also- if you sit upstairs you can still order pie and mash beforehand!
+Also- if you sit upstairs you can still order pie and ash beforehand!
 I came early for my meal and ate downstairs at the cafeteria table.
 Then I went up to take my seat in the balcony before the show.
 Easy as pie!
 I’m just killing it with these Sweeney Todd puns aren’t I?

 I would have preferred 1-2 more cast members to round out the ensemble.
-They have an actress double as the Beggar Woman and Pirelli, the latter of which is traditionally played by a man.
+They have an actress double as the Beggar Woman and Pirelli, the latter of which is normally played by a man.
 I’m all for creative gender-bender casting but.... this didn’t land for me.
 Pirelli sings several high C’s and the placement of where that sits in a woman’s voice just felt out of place.
 Still, a valiant effort!